vvempati/codingChallenge/README.md

 <p>An application to demonstrate the functionality of the following RESTful endpoints</p>
       <pre><code> GET localhost:8081/films
-             lists all films and relevant metadata</code></pre>
+             retrieves all films and relevant metadata</code></pre>
        <pre><code>GET localhost:8081/films/:id
-               lists a single film, given the id</code></pre>
+               retrieves a single film, given the id</code></pre>
        <pre><code>POST localhost:8081/rating/:id
-	       retrieves rating of single film if available also retrieves films metadata
+	       creates rating of single film if available also retrieves films metadata
 	       accepts rating of single film from user</code></pre>
 <p>How to access this application </p>